sal55/langs/Modules24.md

 ### What is a Module

 A 'module' in this scheme is always one source file.
 One module cannot be implemented across multiple source files.
 One source file cannot define multiple modules.
-Modules cannot contain other modules.
-(Some language like go to town with this stuff.
-I think nested modules are more like classes; my modules are just source files.)
+Modules cannot contain other modules (those would be more like classes).

 The name of a module must be both a valid identifier in the language, and a valid filename.